eileenchoe/olive/README.md

 Functions look like immutable variables, and they can take parameters.
 Parameters can have default values.

+Functions must have type annotations.
+The compiler will check that the function parameters and return value are of the correct type.

 ```
+say_hello: string -> void
 say_hello (name='Eileen') =
   print(`Hello, ${name}!`)